intel/neural-compressor/examples/mxnet/object_detection/README.md

    --input_model          prefix of fp32 model (eg: ./model/ssd-mobilenet )

-   --output_model         Best tuning model by lpot will saved in this name prefix. default is './lpot_ssd_model'
+   --output_model         Best tuning model by neural_compressor will saved in this name prefix. default is './nc_ssd_model'
 ```

-Examples of enabling Intel® Low Precision Optimization Tool auto tuning on MXNet Object detection
+Examples of enabling Intel® Neural Compressor auto tuning on MXNet Object detection
 =======================================================

-This is a tutorial of how to enable a MXNet Object detection model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable a MXNet Object detection model with Intel® Neural Compressor.

 # User Code Analysis

-Intel® Low Precision Optimization Tool supports two usages:
+Intel® Neural Compressor supports two usages:

 1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

 As this example use VOC/COCO dataset, use VOCMApMetrics/COCOEval as metric which is can find [here](https://github.com/dmlc/gluon-cv/blob/20a2ed3942720550728ce36c2be53b2d5bbbb6fd/gluoncv/utils/metrics/voc_detection.py#L13) and [here](https://cocodataset.org/).
-So we integrate MXNet SSD-ResNet50_v1/SSD-Mobilenet1.0 with Intel® Low Precision Optimization Tool by the second use case.
+So we integrate MXNet SSD-ResNet50_v1/SSD-Mobilenet1.0 with Intel® Neural Compressor by the second use case.

 ### Write Yaml config file